dart-archive/expected_output/README.md

 Multiline strings break the visual flow of code indentations.
-Additionally, when newline characters are important, you may not be able to just write a newline after `r'''`, or before the closing `''';`, which makes it hard to scan for where multiline Strings begin and end.
-Instead, let's add write this test case, and a few more, in a separate text file:
+Additionally, when newline characters are important, you may not be able to just write a newline before the closing `''';`, which makes it hard to scan for where multiline Strings begin and end.
+Instead, let's write this test case, and a few more, in a separate text file:

 ```none
 >>> Works on simple strings